neurallayer/fos/examples/README.rst

 You can run the above notebook on your own computer once you have installed Fos.
 They should run fine, even if you don't have a GPU in your machine.

 But it is also possible to run them on Google Colaboratory without having to install anything.
-These are the links to the Google Colab notebooks:
+Just go to https://colab.research.google.com/ and select upload from github.

+If you enter for `neurallayer` you can select the fos repository and automaticly the notebooks will appear so they can be selected amd run.

+Make sure you uncomment the line that will install fos first.